 - 1. The above recitals are accurate and constitute findings of this Commission. - 2.
 Site Description and Present Use.
-The project is located on the north side of Jessie Street at the intersection of Jessie and 4th Streets, Block 3705, Lot 004.
-The subject property is directly northeast of the Westfield Shopping Center and one block west of Yerba Buena Gardens and the Moscone Center.
-The subject lot is a square, corner lot with approximately 75 feet of frontage along both Jessie Street and 4th Street.
-The property is located within the C-3-R (Downtown - Retail) District with 160-S height and bulk district.
-The site is occupied by an eight-story hotel, doing business as the Mosser Hotel, as well as a ground floor restaurant doing business as The Keystone.
-Amenities include a meeting room and guest laundry facilities.
-There are 201 total rooms in the Mosser Hotel; 81 are classified as residential hotel rooms and 120 are classified as tourist hotel rooms.
-There are four permanent residents in the Mosser Hotel as of May 27, 2016.
-The Mosser Hotel is classified as a Category I (Significant building, no alterations) building pursuant to Article 11 of the Planning Code.
+The project is located on the north side of Sutter Street between Hyde and Leavenworth Streets, Block 0280, Lot 012.
+The subject lot is approximately 138 feet deep with 25 feet of frontage along Sutter Street.
+The property is located within the RC-4 (Residential - Commercial, High-Density) District with 80-A height and bulk district.
+The site is occupied by a four-story hotel, doing business as the Mithila Hotel, as well as a ground floor laundromat doing business as Rainbow Bubble Laundry.
+There are 29 total rooms in the Mithila Hotel; 11 are classified as residential hotel rooms and 18 are classified as tourist hotel rooms.
+There is one permanent resident in the Mithila Hotel as of May 27, 2016.
+The Mithila Hotel is classified as an historic resource (Category "A") in the Lower Nob Hill Apartment Hotel Historic District.

 - 3. Surrounding Properties and Neighborhood.
-The project site is located at the intersection of Jessie and 4th Streets, approximately 2.5 blocks south of Union Square and one block east of Hallidie Plaza.
-The Project site is located in the C-3-R District, recognized as a regional center for shopping and direct consumer services.
-The District is well-served by City and regional transit, and the emphasis on pedestrian interest makes the district easily traversable on foot.
-The surrounding retail is primarily comprised of larger, national retailers and hotels.
-The surrounding properties are primarily located within the C-3 (Downtown) Zoning Districts. - 4.
+The project site is located on Sutter Street between Hyde and Leavenworth Streets, at the northern edge of the Tenderloin and directly south of the Nob Hill neighborhood.
+Van Ness Avenue is approximately three blocks west of the subject property.
+The Project site is located in the RC-4 District, which is characterized by dense Residential uses with supportive Commercial uses.
+The District is well-served by City transit on Polk Street, Geary Street, Van Ness Avenue, and other surrounding streets.
+The property immediately adjacent to the west is a one-story grocery store, d.b.a.
+Sutter Fine Foods, and to the east is a seven-story residential hotel d.b.a. the Steinhart Hotel.
+The 900 block of Sutter is primarily comprised of four- to six-story residential buildings with residential lobbies or neighborhood-serving commercial uses at the ground floor. - 4.
 Project Description.
-The project proposes to convert 77 residential hotel rooms to tourist hotel rooms at the Mosser.
+The project proposes to convert 18 residential hotel rooms to tourist hotel rooms at the Mithila Hotel.
 Under the Chapter 41 of the Administrative Code, the sponsor proposes the one-for-one replacement the residential hotel rooms at 361 Turk and 145 Leavenworth.
 The Planning Commission approved the project at 361 Turk and 145 Leavenworth on June 4, 2015 (Motion Nos.
 19411 and 19412, Case No. 2012.1531CX), which proposed two, eight-story residential buildings with 238 total group housing rooms over ground floor retail.
-The approved group housing project has not been built, and no permits have been filed to begin construction at the site.
+The approved group housing project has not been built and no permits have been filed to begin construction at the site.
 The proposed conversion does not include any physical alterations to the existing building.

-In addition to the proposed conversions at the Mosser Hotel, the overall project includes the conversion of 137 additional residential hotel rooms at five other hotels with one-to-one replacement at 361 Turk and 145 Leavenworth.
+In addition to the proposed conversions at the Mithila Hotel, the overall project includes the conversion of 196 additional residential hotel rooms at five other hotels with one-to-one replacement at 361 Turk and 145 Leavenworth.
 The complete list of the properties included in the Permit to Convert Application is listed below.

-Hotel Address Current Tourist Rooms Current Residential Rooms Rooms proposed for conversion from Residential to Tourist use Total Net New Tourist Rooms Permanent Residents - Residential Rooms to Remain

-Mosser 54 4 th 120 81 77 197 4
+Hotel Address Current Tourist Rooms Current Residential Rooms Rooms proposed for conversion from Residential to Tourist use Total Net New Tourist Rooms Permanent Residents - Residential Rooms to Remain Mosser Hotel 54 4 th Street 120 81 77 197 4 Hotel Fusion 140 Ellis Street 112 12 12 124 None Union Square Plaza Hotel 432 Geary Street 8 61 55 63 6

-Hotel Street

-Hotel 140 Ellis 112 12 12 124 None

-Fusion Street

-Union 432 Geary 8 61 55 63 6

-Square Street

-Plaza

-Hotel

 New 1412 105 15 15 120 None

 Central Market

 Hotel Street

 Hotel Des 447 Bush 13 38 37 51 1

-Arts Street
+Arts Arts Street

 Mithila 972 Sutter 11 19 18 29 1

 Hotel Street

 TOTAL: 369 226 214 584 12